lookit/lookit-docs/docs/source/researchers-start-here.rst

 Please don't use a single login for your whole lab - even if you use a single email for lab communications (like mydevelopmentallab@gmail.com).
-Sharing login informatoin presents a security risk for participants' data.
+Sharing login information presents a security risk for participants' data.

 Each researcher using the platform should `create their own account <https://lookit.mit.edu/registration/>`__.